proteinevolution/toolkit-docker/backend/README.md

 # Toolkit Backend Docker Image
 Dockerfile for the toolkit's backend docker image.
-It should be built automatically by DockerCloud.
+It should be built automatically by DockerHub.

 To build it manually, run:
-``docker image build -t "proteinevolution/toolkit-docker:1.3.0" -t "proteinevolution/toolkit-docker:latest" .``
+``docker image build -t "proteinevolution/toolkit-docker:1.3.0" -t "proteinevolution/toolkit-docker:latest" --build-arg MAXMIND_LICENSE="<LICENSE>" .``

 To push the image, run:
 ``docker push proteinevolution/toolkit-docker:latest``